shounic/docs/chatweapons1.md

 concerns:
-- doesn't give it back after 1 throw?
+- doesn't give it back after 1 throw? - chat decided it should be 15 seconds
 - can't cloak when it's active?
 - drains cloak?
 Probably shouldn't?